Flower of Evil (Philippine TV series)

 Flower of Evil is a Philippine drama television series based on the 2020 South Korean drama series of the same title, starring Piolo Pascual and Lovi Poe.
-The series was aired on Kapamilya Channel's Yes Weekend Primetime block, Jeepney TV and A2Z from June 25 to October 9, 2022 replacing the fourth season of I Can See Your Voice and was replaced by Hoy Love You 3.
+The series streamed on Viu on June 23, 2022 and was aired on Kapamilya Channel's Yes Weekend primetime block from June 25 to October 9, 2022 replacing the fourth season of I Can See Your Voice and was replaced by Hoy Love You 3.

-Synopsis
+Plot

 Jacob (Piolo Pascual) is a man who hides his identity and past from his wife Iris (Lovi Poe), a female detective.
 On the surface, they appear to be the perfect family: a loving couple with a beautiful six-year-old daughter who adores her parents.

 Iris and her colleagues begin investigating a series of unexplained murders and is confronted with the reality that her seemingly perfect husband may be hiding something from her.